Energinet-DataHub/opengeh-python-packages/README.md

 ### source

-Source folder should contain all sourcecode in this repository.

 The source folder contains all the packages that are part of the repository.
 Each package should have its own folder and inside that folder, there should be a folder for the package and a folder for tests.